All Lessons On The Go® teachers have passed a thorough criminal background and social media check.

 Unlike many online “services”, all LOTG staff from teachers to admins live and work within your community.
 This ensures the best quality and overall experience.

-Music Lessons for Children and Adult Players
+Music Lessons for Children Through Senior Players

 From Beethoven to Aerosmith: How We Teach & The LOTG Philosophy